 - Family photo: As a professional, we are more interested in knowing first more about you!
 Your expertise and skills come first, bit of personality is cool but we don’t have to know how many family members you have.

-- Grumpy looking photo: That comes across as totally inapproachable and people might be put off.
-And when you combine an unfriendly looking picture with straight-talk (words), others would likely perceive that as rudeness.
+- Grumpy-looking photo: That comes across as totally unapproachable and people might be put off.
+And when you combine an unfriendly-looking picture with straight-talk (words), others would likely perceive that as rudeness.

 How to reverse a bad first impression